williamgrosset/teslo/README.md

 #### Description

-A team duel is between 2 teams. `teamId` decides the winner.
+A team duel is between 2 teams. `teamId` determines the winner.

 ## Elo Calculation